 Crowd screams and claps on live songs are conveyed incredibly well to help you feel part of the audience and vocals are presented right at the fore.
 They're punchy, clear and, in some instances during our testing, goosebump-inducing.

-If you're after a great pair of wired in-ears under £100, it's difficult to look beyond the Brainwavs B200.
+If you're after a great pair of wired in-ears under £200, it's difficult to look beyond the Brainwavs B400.
 For the price, they come with a surprisingly well-balanced sound and - with their comfy memory foam tips - are easy to wear all day.

 With a great, lightweight design that will remain comfortable in your ears for the longest of listening sessions - easily for a 10 hour flight - and combined with the supplied foam tips, the noise isolation is superb.
-It's not proper noise-cancelling, but then that doesn't exist at this price point.
+It's not proper noise-cancelling, but it doesn't necessarily need ANC.